-- Money Market Funds with the highest credit rating with at least one credit rating agency.
+- Short-term deposits with UK banks and building societies, which are rated by at least two of the rating agencies and hold as a minimum an "F3" rating from Fitch, a "P-3" rating from Moody's and an "A-3" rating from Standard and Poor's combined with an adequate long-term rating as set out above. - Government institutions: In practice this means the Debt Management Office (DMO) and all UK local authorities (as defined by the section 23 of the Local Government Act 2003).
+Where government bodies offer the same terms as commercial borrowers, the Council should seek to invest first with the government body, due to the reduced risk of default. - Money Market Funds with the highest credit rating with at least one credit rating agency.
 That is either rated as AAAMmf with Fitch or rated AAAm with Standards and Poor or rated Aaa-mf with Moody's. - 4.10.
-A list of counterparties which currently meet these criteria is at Appendix C. It is proposed to continue with the current policy of only investing directly with UK financial institutions.
+A list of counterparties which currently meet these criteria is at Appendix B. It is proposed to continue with the current policy of only investing directly with UK financial institutions.
 Money Market Funds' investment portfolios are diverse and may include an element of foreign investments.
 Each fund has its own credit rating and investments will only take place with those that meet the required standard. - 4.11.
 Changes to credit ratings can occur frequently so that the counterparty list can only be correct at a point in time and urgent decisions on changes may be required.
-To enable the treasury management strategy to operate effectively it is proposed that authority to make changes to the counterparty list is delegated to the Director of Policy and Resources who will report back to members if this authority is used. - 4.12.
+To enable the treasury management strategy to operate effectively it is proposed that authority to make changes to the counterparty list is delegated to the Chief Financial Officer who will report back to members if this authority is used. - 4.12.
 To supplement government stress tests and credit ratings from the three agencies the council uses generally available market information, quality press, information on government support for banks and sovereign debt ratings, share prices of banks, audited accounts of banks, and brokers.
-The council continues to be a member of the CIPFA Treasury Management Network which promotes best practice in public sector treasury management through training, sharing peer expertise, and on-line information. - 4.13.
-In summary the investment strategy for 2016/17 aims to reduce risk by - Investing for up to twelve months. - Investing in institutions with adequate credit ratings or with equivalent or greater security (DMO, local authorities) - Applying a maximum limit of £7m (except the council's bank, £10m and the DMO, unlimited) - Applying the limit on the banking group not the individual institution - · Only directly investing in UK financial institutions - At the same time keeping an appropriate maturity profile of investments to minimize exposure to liquidity risk and interest rate risk. - Increasing its available options with existing counterparties by investing in Certificates of Deposit.
+The council continues to be a member of the CIPFA Treasury Management Network which promotes best practice in public sector treasury management through training, sharing peer expertise, and on-line information.
+The council has not routinely retained the services of Treasury Advisers for several years.
+As the financial environment the council operates in is changing it should consider engaging Advisers to review the council's strategy. - 4.13.
+In summary the investment strategy for 2016/17 aims to reduce risk by - Investing for up to twelve months. - Investing in institutions with adequate credit ratings or with equivalent or greater security (DMO, local authorities) - Applying a maximum limit of £5m (except the council's bank, £10m and the DMO, unlimited) - Applying the limit on the banking group not the individual institution - Only directly investing in UK financial institutions - At the same time keeping an appropriate maturity profile of investments to minimize exposure to liquidity risk and interest rate risk. - Increasing its available options with existing counterparties by investing in Certificates of Deposit.